particle-iot/docs/src/content/support/general/pricing.md

 Good</a> to get access to special benefits and resources for approved organizations.

-### Do I have to pay anything to use Particle Mesh devices?

-Pricing for mesh deployments is available by visiting http://particle.io/pricing and selecting "Mesh" from the top dropdown.

 ## Users vs. Products

 ### What is the difference between User and Product accounts?